orisai/nette-http/docs/README.md

   debug info
 - If you use any other debugger, please raise an issue

-[Optional] Exclude paths from http authentication (ideal for APIs which don't expect human interaction and would need API client to be modified for basic auth support)
+[Optional] Exclude paths from http authentication

+- ideal for APIs which don't expect human interaction and would need API client to be modified for basic auth support
+- if your app runs in path (base url is e.g. https://example.com/script) then don't include the `/script` part in excluded path, it is handled automatically

 ```neon
 orisai.http.auth: